awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/serverless-examples/microservice/README.md

 ![Serverless microservice diagram](./assets/architecture.png)

 Example is (loosely) based on a AWS Serverless Samples repository [serverless-rest-api](https://github.com/aws-samples/serverless-samples/tree/main/serverless-rest-api) project.
 The services used by this application include Amazon API Gateway, AWS Lambda, and Amazon DynamoDB.
-Observability implementation is based on AWS CloudWatch Dashboards and MetricAlarms.
+Observability implementation is based on Amazon CloudWatch Dashboards and MetricAlarms.
 This example skips CI/CD implementation and unit/integration testing.

 ## Implementation notes